halliesala/ph3-orm-mock-coffee-shop/README.md

-# Phase 3 ORM Challenge - NAME GOES HERE
+# Phase 3 ORM Mock Challenge - Coffee Shop

-For this mock challenge, we'll be working with a domain for a c2.
+For this mock challenge, we'll be working with a domain for a coffee shop.

-We have two models: `C1` which shows the c1s who belong to a `C2`.
+We have two models: `CoffeeOrder` which shows the coffee orders which belong to a `Customer`.

 ## Topics